adumont/cerberus2080/README.md

 On the other hand, the emulator intercepts writes to the Display RAM ($F800-$FCAF) and renders the written char on the emulated screen (left pane).

-The right pane shows PC, some variables watches, and the bytes at PC.
+The right pane shows PC, Clock cycles, the 6502 Registers, some variables watches.
+In step by step mode, the next disassembled instruction will be shown as well.

 ## Build the kernel for the emulator